eProsima/Fast-DDS-docs/docs/fastdds/logging/logging_configuration.rst

     :end-before: //!--
     :dedent: 4

-The consumers list can be emptied with member function |Log::ClearConsumers|.
+The consumers list can be emptied with member function |Log::ClearConsumers-api|.

 .. literalinclude:: /../code/DDSCodeTester.cpp
     :language: c++